Vector35/binaryninja-api/docs/guide/debugger.md

 ![](../img/debugger/adaptersettings.png)

-Within this dialog, one can select which DebugAdapter to use, as well as configure debugger settings such as command-line arguments or the working directory.
+Within this dialog, you can select which DebugAdapter to use, as well as configure debugger settings such as command-line arguments or the working directory.

 `Run in Seperate Terminal` will cause the target to run in its own terminal, and the debugger will not be able to monitor its `stdout/stderr`, or send input `stdin`.
 This is suitable when the target sends complex output, and the debugger's console emulator (which is quite basic now) cannot handle it.